lazlop/find_my_uri/README.md

 # Find My URI

-A SPARQL-based URI finder that uses a vector database for semantic similarity matching of ontology classes.
+URI finder that uses a vector database for semantic similarity matching of ontology classes.
 This tool helps users discover relevant URIs from water and building ontologies by searching with natural language terms.
+Currently just uses URIs and labels of some ontologies retrieved via SPARQL.

 If you can't remember if the QUDT unit for Fahrenheit is DEG_F, TemperatureFahrenheit, F, or if you can't even spell Fahrenheit correctly - this will help a little bit.